128technology/docs/docs/concepts_kni.md

        valid_lft forever preferred_lft forever
 ```

 Users can also configure a `network-namespace` for the host KNI which is useful for isolating the host KNI into a namespace and is commonly how KNIs are used.
 Applications and plugins leverage the [scripting framework](#scripting-framework) in order to implement [SFC](plugin_intro#service-function-chaining).
-To simplify the adoption of this model and to speed up plugin development using this model, [a package with a set of namespace scripts](plugin_kni_namespace_scripts) is provided to simplify this process.
+To simplify the adoption of this model and to speed up plugin development using this model, [a utility with a set of namespace scripts](plugin_kni_namespace_scripts) is provided to simplify this process.

 ### Bridge KNI